temple-geography/gis-application-development/introduction_to_git/introduction_to_git.md

 # Add a specific file for tracking
 git add <filename>

-# Add all new files for tracking
+# Add all new or changed files for tracking
 git add .

 # Check status again